MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 # required metadata

 title: Refresh database
-description: This topic explains how to perform a refresh of a database for Microsoft Dynamics 365 Finance.
+description: This topic explains how to perform a point-in-time restore of a Production database to a Sandbox for Microsoft Dynamics 365 Finance.
 author: LaneSwenka
 manager: AnnBe
 ms.date: 08/15/2019